savonet/book/introduction.md

 forever and not have our stream crash after a few weeks because of a rare case which is badly handled.
 For this reason, before running a script, the Liquidsoap compiler performs many in-depth checks on it, in order to ensure that everything will go on well.
-Most of those analysis are performed using _typing_, which offer very strong guarantees.
+Most of this analysis is performed using _typing_, which offer very strong guarantees.

 - We ensure that the data passed to function is of the expected form.
 For